-Can you believe that Thanksgiving is just four weeks away?
+Can you believe that Thanksgiving is just three weeks away?
 Every year the BIGGEST FOODIE HOLIDAY comes around faster and faster!

 We have hosted Thanksgiving Dinner for more than 30 years now, and I've compiled my organizing ideas and our favorite Thanksgiving recipes all in one place to make your Thanksgiving preparation that much easier and delicious!
 You can visit my Thanksgiving page for all of our best family recipes, and because it wouldn't be Thanksgiving without the pies, hop on over to my Pies & Pastries page for all of our favorites!